anggwar/GDE-ADKFunplus-ext/README.md

 Learn how to build **predictable, responsible AI agents** using Google’s **Agent Development Kit (ADK)** and **Gemini 3 Pro**, and understand why *instruction design* matters more than clever prompts.

+🆕 **Update (17 dec 2025): Now powered by Gemini 3 Flash Preview**

+This workshop now uses **Gemini 3 Flash Preview** for Iteration 1 and 2 to provide faster responses and tighter feedback loops during prompt iteration, while keeping **Gemini 3 Pro Preview** for advanced reasoning and tool-enabled agents.

 ---

 ## 0. Overview